Br00my/GameRate/README.md

-# Test for Middle Ruby on Rails Developer position in Jetfin company
+# Thinkentica Ruby on Rails course graduation project
 ### Brief description

 A site where users can leave reviews about the game and view their rating.